Fact Sheet 416

 If you have a hypersensitivity reaction, the symptoms will get worse each time you take a dose and will not go away until you stop taking the drug.
 If you develop any of these symptoms while taking abacavir, call your health care provider immediately.
 If you have an allergic reaction to abacavir, do not ever start taking it again.
 A few allergic patients who re-started abacavir had life-threatening reactions.

-One large research study suggested that abacavir might increase the risk of heart problems. .
-This seems to only be important for people who are already at high risk of heart problems.
+Some research studies suggested that abacavir might increase the risk of heart problems.
+Other studies have not confirmed this association.
 You should discuss your risk of heart disease with your health care provider.
 Recent studies have not confirmed this conclusion.

 Abacavir can interact with other drugs or supplements you are taking.
 These interactions can change the amount of each drug in your bloodstream and cause an under- or overdose.
 New interactions are constantly being identified.
 Make sure that your health care provider knows about ALL drugs and supplements you are taking.
 However, no specific interactions with other ARVs have been identified yet.

 The triple combination of abacavir plus zidovudine (Retrovir) plus lamivudine (Epivir) should only be used if no stronger regimen is available.
 The combination of abacavir + tenofovir + lamivudine (Epivir) should not be used without additional ARVs.

 Back to Fact Sheet Categories